-Policy Title: Visitation Policy and Procedures Guild Program: Youth Date Approved by Date Approved by Board: CEO: 6/7/19 6/11/19 Licensing Agencies: DEEC, DESE Date(s) Approved by Licensing: DESE 2016, DEEC 2017 Internal Procedure Reference: Legal Authority References: 102 CMR 3.07 (9), 603 CMR 18.03 (9)(a).
+Policy Title: Visitation Policy and Procedures Guild Program: Youth Date Approved by Date Approved by Board: CEO: 6/1/2021 6/8/2021 Licensing Agencies: DEEC, DESE Date(s) Approved by Licensing: DESE 2016, DEEC 2017 Internal Procedure Legal Authority References: 102 CMR 3.07 (9), 603 Reference: CMR 18.03 (9) (a).

-It is the policy of The Guild to allow students to entertain visitors at both the day program and in their residences.
+It is the policy of The Guild to support visitation at both the day program and in their residences.
 The Guild encourages and supports students who wish to visit with family and friends.
 Maintaining connection with family and members of their home community highlight a consistent value of community engagement and connection.

-All visitors should arrange their visits through the Student Services Coordinator or designated Education Coordinator in order to coordinate date, time, anticipated length of visit and any necessary arrangements for privacy.
+All visitors should arrange their visits through the Student Services Coordinator, residential manager or designated Education manager in order to coordinate date, time, anticipated length of visit and any necessary arrangements for privacy.
+These team members will be best able to support visitation and work to minimize any scheduling conflicts with community engagement and school activities.